OpenLMIS/openlmis-ref-distro/docs/source/architecture/index.rst

 ==============

 As of OpenLMIS v3, the `architecture`_
+has transitioned to (micro) services fulfilling RESTful (HTTP) API requests.
+A modularized Reference UI application runs in a browser and uses those APIs to expose functionality to end users.
+Other systems and mobile apps may also use the APIs to integrate and provide functionality.
+A Reporting and Analytics Platform uses a data warehouse strategy to offer visualizations of OpenLMIS data.

-has transitioned to (micro) services fulfilling RESTful (HTTP) API requests from a modularized Reference UI.
-Extension mechanisms, microservices, UI modules and a reporting and analytics platform further allow for components of the architecture to be customized without the need for the community to fork the code base:
+Extension mechanisms allow for components of the architecture to be customized without the need for the community to fork the code base:

 - UI modules give flexibility in creating new user experiences or changing existing ones
-- Extension Points & Modules - allows Service functionality to be modified
+- Extension Points & Modules - allows Service/API functionality to be modified
 - Extra Data - allows for extensions to store data with existing components
 - Reporting and Analytics Platform - allows for robust reporting solutions to be developed to meet implementation needs